APPLICATION STRATEGY 2021: Arizona Antelope

 I have 0 points.
 What can I expect?

-What can I expect with 9 or 10 antelope bonus points?
+What can I do with 9 or 10 antelope bonus points?

 What can I expect with 15 or 20 antelope bonus points?